Slizzurp/Neural-Parallel-Physics/README.md

    py <absolute_or_relative_path_to>/Neural-Optimized-Parallel-Physics.py
    ```

 4. **Run local benchmark tests:**

 For each main script (e.g., `ParallelPhysics.py` and `Neural-Optimized-Parallel-Physics.py`), run:

-These tests execute 20 runs each to gather performance metrics.

 5. **Review logs and charts:**